 Education:

-Bachelor of Arts, Chemistry-Biology Major; Latin Minor - Cum Laude
+Chemistry-Biology, Latin - Cum Laude

 Awards and Honors: